bibhumishra555/newsletter/README.md

 ---

 ## Future Enhancements
-- Add search functionality to filter resources by name or category.
 - Include more categories such as *Technology*, *Education*, and *Health*.
 - Allow users to submit their favorite links.